Hacking

 “We currently have good access and so much data that we don’t know what to do with it,” states one internal document.
 As justification for targeting the company, an NSA document claims that “many of our targets communicate over Huawei produced products, we want to make sure that we know how to exploit these products.”

 The documents also reported that the NSA was spying on former Chinese President Hu Jintao, the country’s trade ministry, banks, and telecoms firms.
-Another interesting intelligence activity conducted by the NSA is related to the tracking dozens of Chinese hacking groups, some of team belonging to Government military.
+Another interesting intelligence activity conducted by the NSA is related to tracking dozens of Chinese hacking groups, some of team belong to the Government military.

 The US Government hasn’t replied to the claims, the NSA spokeswoman Caitlin Hayden avoided to provide any comment on specific SAGINT operations on foreign countries, but remarked that US Intelligence activities focus on homeland security.